Haufe-Lexware/octane-gocd-plugin/README.md

 # HPE ALM Octane GoCD plugin
-This plugin integrates GoCD with HPE ALM Octane, Making GoCD pipelines accessible in HPE ALM Octane and allowing to analyze build quality and test results.
+This plugin integrates GoCD with HPE ALM Octane.
+Making GoCD pipelines accessible in HPE ALM Octane and allowing to analyze build quality and test results.

 ## Requirements
-This plugin requires GoCD to run in version 17.9.0 or higher.
+This plugin requires GoCD to run in version 17.9 or higher.

 ## How to install
 This plugin has to be installed on your GoCD-server.
 Take the following steps: